fluggo/Canvas/docs/sphinx/process/video.rst

         Read-only.
 A :class:`~.box2i` value with the data window for which the frame is defined.
 Data outside this window but inside :attr:`full_window` is undefined and probably junk.
-(It's usually safe to consider everything outside of the :attr:`current_window` to be transparent black, i.e., ``rgba(0, 0, 0, 0)``.)
+(For filtering purposes, you should consider everything outside of the :attr:`current_window` to be transparent black, i.e., ``rgba(0, 0, 0, 0)``.)

         If :attr:`current_window` is empty, then there is no valid data in the frame.